What is a Property Damage Report?

 Property damage refers to any harm, destruction, or loss incurred by physical assets or property of an organization.
 It includes damage caused by various factors, such as the following:

-As part of property management, noting damages and even early signs of potential damages is crucial to help prevent them from occurring or happening again.
+As part of property management, filing an incident report for property damages and even early signs of potential damages is important to help prevent them from occurring or happening again.

 Aside from that, creating a report for property damage is essential for the following reasons:

-What Should be Included in a Property Damage Report?
+What Should be Included in a Property Damage Incident Report?

 How Do You Write a Property Damage Report?